 The vehicle should not overlap the Spawn Point to avoid collision issues.

-- Find any vehicle in Core Content or Community Content that you wish to transform into a functioning vehicle.
+- Find any vehicle in Core Content or Community Content that will be transformed into a functioning vehicle.
 The examples here use Urban Car - Sedan 01 (Prop).

-- Hold left-click on the prop vehicle you wish to transform and drag it into the ClientContext in the Orange Sedan group.
+- Hold left-click on the prop vehicle and drag it into the ClientContext in the Orange Sedan group.

 Once the prop vehicle is in the ClientContext, make sure the position of the prop vehicle is